Collision on Route 40: New Delaware Humanities Talk

 A crowd gathered outside the courtroom of Magistrate Leonard Lockhart, but the defendants refused to leave their cells.
 (Morning News Photo, Sept.
 12, 1961)

-The Audible docuseries segment focuses on Rose Robinson’s life of long-lasting activism, and the Route 40 incident was one of many for the exceptional athlete.
+The Audible docuseries segment focuses on Rose Robinson’s life of long-lasting activism and the Route 40 incident, which was one of many engagements for the exceptional athlete.

 Keynote Speaker Discusses Richness of African American History at NAACP Banquet